 If uncertain about the diagnosis or whether other physical or mental ailments may be the cause of the dental injury, you will most often be referred to a doctor for evaluation.

 The most worrying aspect of bruxism is the damage caused to the teeth and/or jaw.
 The intense muscular contraction during grinding causes strain and pain in the surrounding tissues, joints and muscles – which in turn can cause headaches, stiff neck and sore jaws.
 Further disadvantages of the condition are aggravation of other dental problems and that the noise may disturb your partner’s sleep.

-Teeth grinding is a problem that can be resolved immediately with injections of Botox directly into the masseter (chewing) muscle.
+Teeth grinding is a problem that can be resolved immediately with injections directly into the masseter (chewing) muscle.
 The procedure takes no more than 10 minutes and the effect will be clearly noticeable after approximately 4 days when the tension dissolves and the muscles relax.
 After 6-8 weeks, you will be notice that the size of the chewing muscle has decreased somewhat, giving a milder facial expression.
 Treatment is repeated after about 3 months and eventually the time between treatments will be extended as the chewing muscles learn to relax because they are no longer tense.

 What happens after treatment?
 Side effects?

 The treatment is generally considered a safe treatment with very low risk of complications.
 You can go back to work immediately after treatment.